liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/10-using-themes-in-ios-screenlets.markdown

 2. If the Theme isn't available through CocoaPods, you can drag and drop the Theme's folder into your project.
-Liferay Screens detects the new classes and then applies the new look and feel in the runtime and in Interface Builder.
+Liferay Screens detects the new classes and then applies the new design in the runtime and in Interface Builder.

 ![Figure 1: To install a Theme into an Xcode project, drag and drop the Theme's folder into it.](../../images/screens-ios-xcode-install-theme.png)